Saxsori/ray-cast/README.md

 So depending on the looking angle we can choose the right formulas to get the hitting points till the wall.

 ## Drawing the walls

+Create a loop to check which grid line checker will hit the wall firstly, the vertical or the horizontal one.
+Then calculate the distance between the point where the ray hit the wall and the position of the player.
+You can easily use the [pythagorean rule]() to calculate the length of the line between two points.